TN-Holdings-LLC/psf-zero/README.md

 no cliff at all), and Qiskit 2.1 made the *unsaturated* case ~93x faster while the saturated case has not improved since 1.4.6.

-**The mechanism is identified.** `VF2Layout` and `VF2PostLayout` are 99.9% of the time, and the VF2++ node ordering inside `rustworkx.vf2_mapping` fails to find a layout that provably exists — plain VF2 ordering (`id_order=True`) finds the same layout in under a millisecond, on every saturated instance tested, with the boundary at 24 nodes.
+**Where the time goes is measured; the mechanism is not settled.** `VF2Layout` and `VF2PostLayout` are 99.9% of the time, each burning the level-3 call budget and reporting `NO_SOLUTION_FOUND` for a layout that provably exists.
+Qiskit implements VF2 itself (`crates/transpiler/src/passes/vf2_layout.rs`) and both passes use the VF2++ node ordering unconditionally — the same heuristic that, in `rustworkx`'s separate implementation, fails on this exact pattern and succeeds in under a millisecond with plain VF2 ordering.
+That makes the ordering a live candidate, not a confirmed cause: the two implementations have not been compared.
+Reported upstream and rejected, because the report said Qiskit calls `rustworkx.vf2_mapping`, which it does not.
-Reported upstream.
 Padding the coupling map with a few spare qubits removes the effect entirely.
 Experiments:
 [`phase3_v5_spare_qubits.py`](benchmarks/phase3_v5_spare_qubits.py) and
 [`phase3_v6_workload_control.py`](benchmarks/phase3_v6_workload_control.py).
-Full account and raw data:
+Full account, source reading, and raw data:
 [`docs/findings/spare-qubit-cliff.md`](docs/findings/spare-qubit-cliff.md).

 ## How these numbers were produced